 In PlantcircBase (http://ibi.zju.edu.cn/plantcircbase/), we collected publicly available back-splice junction sequences and their full-length sequences of circRNAs identified in plants by us and other groups.
 Based on the collected circRNAs, we further predicted those circRNAs putatively acting as miRNA sponges and their potential networks involving circRNA-miRNA-mRNA in the corresponding species.
 In the database, you can find plant circRNAs and their related information, such as their sequences, host genes, expression, experimental validation as well as bioinformatics tools such as BLASTcirc (Zhang et al. 2017) for searching and visualizing circRNAs.
 Detail release information could be found here.

 In the Browse Page, all entries in PlanrcircBase are being listed.
-You can browse circRNAs by oaganisams, chromosomes, validation information or type of circRNAs.
+You can browse circRNAs by oaganisams, and click a certain circRNA name for detail information.

-You can search circRNAs in PlantcircBase by three methods.
+You can search circRNAs in PlantcircBase by four methods.
 First is by keywords.
 ID, parent gene names or miRNA names are all available for searching corresponding circRNAs.
-Second is conditional search.
+Second is batch search.
+A list of PlantcircBase ID, parent gene names or miRNA names are available for searching.
+Third conditional search.
 You can search a set of circRNAs by submitting organism, chromosome or valided information.
-Third is sequences search.
+Forth is sequences search.
 You can input a sequence or several sequences to find if it is/they are match to the circRNA genomic sequences in PlantcircBase.
 In this part, organisms could be chose and E-value could be reset by users.

 For each entry in PlantcircBase, a list of items have been displayed.
 The table following describes the detail meaning of each item.